 Summary of Risk Factors

-- There is no public trading market for our common stock and repurchase of shares by us will likely be the only way to dispose of your shares.
-We are not obligated to repurchase any shares under our share repurchase plan and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased.
-In addition, repurchases will be subject to available liquidity and other significant restrictions.
-Further, our board of directors may make exceptions to, modify or suspend our share repurchase plan.
+- Since there is no public trading market for our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
+Our share repurchase plan, which is approved and administered by our board of directors, provides stockholders with the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and our board of directors may determine to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month in its discretion.
+In addition, repurchases will be subject to available liquidity and other significant restrictions, including repurchase limitations that have in the past been, and may in the future be, exceeded, resulting in our repurchase of shares on a pro rata basis.
+Further, our board of directors may, in certain circumstances, make exceptions to, modify or suspend our share repurchase plan.
 As a result, our shares should be considered as having only limited liquidity and at times may be illiquid.

-- Distributions are not guaranteed and may be funded from sources other than cash flow from operations, including borrowings, offering proceeds, the sale of our assets and repayments of our real estate debt investments.
+- Distributions are not guaranteed and may be funded from sources other than cash flow from operations, including, without limitation, borrowings, the sale of our assets, repayments of our real estate debt investments, return of capital or offering proceeds, and advances or the deferral of fees and expenses.
 We have no limits on the amounts we may fund from such sources.

-- We are dependent on BX REIT Advisors L.L.C. (the “Adviser”) to conduct our operations.
+- We are dependent on BX REIT Advisors L.L.C. (the “Adviser”) to conduct our operations, as well as the persons and firms the Adviser retains to provide services on our behalf.
 The Adviser will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Blackstone Accounts (as defined in BREIT’s prospectus), the allocation of time of its investment professionals and the substantial fees that we will pay to the Adviser.

-- On acquiring shares, you will experience immediate dilution in the net tangible book value of your investment.
+- On acquiring shares, an investor will experience immediate dilution in the net tangible book value of the investor’s investment.

 - There are limits on the ownership and transferability of our shares.

-- If we fail to qualify as a REIT and no relief provisions apply, our NAV and cash available for distribution to our stockholders could materially decrease.
+- We intend to continue to qualify as a REIT for U.S. federal income tax purposes.
+However, if we fail to qualify as a REIT and no relief provisions apply, our NAV and cash available for distribution to our stockholders could materially decrease.

-- We do not own the Blackstone name, but we are permitted to use it as part of our corporate name pursuant to a trademark license agreement with an affiliate of Blackstone Inc. (together with its affiliates, “Blackstone”).
+- We do not own the Blackstone name, but we are permitted to use it as part of our corporate name pursuant to a trademark license agreement with an affiliate of Blackstone Inc. (“Blackstone”).
 Use of the name by other parties or the termination of our trademark license agreement may harm our business.